10 Best Fleece Jackets For Hiking + Backpacking

 Best Fleece Jackets for Kids

-If you have kids then you should definitely get a fleece jacket to keep them cozy on cool days.
+If you have kids, a fleece jacket is an easy and comfortable way to keep them cozy on cool days.
 Fleece is cheaper, more durable, and more packable than many other jackets.
-You can also pick the fleece weight for your climate or that kid who always fights a jacket.
+I have found that fleece can be a better option for kids that refuse to wear a jacket.

 Here are some of the best fleece jackets available for kids.
 No surprise, some of these have already been mentioned above.

-Patagonia products come with a bigger price tag but they are also guaranteed forever, last through multiple kids, and have a good resale value.
+Patagonia products come with a bigger price tag but they are also guaranteed forever.
+The Better Sweater can be passed down through multiple kids and has a good resale value.
 Plus, it can be fun to match the kids.

 MSRP $99